erikvasilauskas/EV-Transition-MI-Mobility/data/processed/sam_auto_dashboard/README.md

 ## Processing Highlights

 1. **Historical NAICS panel (2001‑2023).** The script melts the QCEW workbook, maps Series IDs to NAICS codes, joins SAM metadata, and applies the SAM share so `employment_raw` and `employment_auto` are available back to 2001 for every projection scenario.
-2. **Forecast extension (2024‑2034).** For each projection method (Moody’s MI/US, DTMB MI, BLS US) six-year rates are annualized into a growth multiplier that is applied to both raw and auto-adjusted baselines.
+2. **Forecast extension (2024–2034).** For each projection method (Moody's MI/US, DTMB MI, BLS US) six-year rates are annualized into a growth multiplier that is applied to both raw and auto-adjusted baselines.
+When the Moody's MI annual multipliers file is present, a supplemental `moodys_mi_detail` scenario applies the true year-by-year Moody's growth path to the SAM-adjusted baseline.
 3. **Segment & stage rollups.** NAICS rows are summed to segments and stages, and an explicit “Upstream + Core/OEM” segment/stage aggregate is calculated to simplify charting.
 4. **Occupation forecasts with drift.** MCDA segment staffing shares are evolved using BLS drift factors (2024→2034) with annual normalization so segment totals match the employment forecasts.
 Occupation-level openings scale with the new SAM-adjusted employment levels.